JetBrains/amper/docs/FAQ.md

 Please report problems to [our issue tracker](https://youtrack.jetbrains.com/issues/AMPER).
 Since this project is in the experimental phase, we would also greatly appreciate feedback and suggestions regarding the configuration experience – join our [Slack channel](https://kotlinlang.slack.com/archives/C062WG3A7T8) for discussion.

-### Is there an automated migration tool?

-Not currently, but it's certainly something we’re looking into.
-See the [Gradle migration tutorial](GradleMigration.md) and examples.

 ### Why don’t you use Kotlin for Amper's configuration files?